UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Batch_Processing.md

 ---
-title: An introduction to batch processing
+title: Batch Processing
 categories:
  - User Guide
  - Background Info
 layout: docs
 ---

+# An Introduction to Batch Processing

 When running jobs on Legion or Grace, users need to interact with the batch system.
 For users unfamiliar with HPC environments, this can be a way of working which is unfamiliar to them.